I usually use "python -c" to pass arguments to C program.

 $ python -c 'print "a"*52 +"\xbe\xba\xfe\xca"' | ./bof

-would try to still read standard input.
-As there is nothing more to read (as the input python -c 'print "a"*52 +"\xbe\xba\xfe\xca"'
+The ./bof program calls system("/bin/sh") if stack smashing was successful.
+But the shell /bin/sh would try to still read standard input.
+As there is nothing more to read (as the input python -c 'print "a"*52 +"\xbe\xba\xfe\xca"' ended) it will read EOF and exit immediately.

-To write a string from a program and then allow the input to be interactive again, you can use a subshell with cat
+To write a string from a program and then allow the input to be interactive again, you can use a subshell with cat:

 ( printf "\x11\xbe\xba\xfe\xca" ; cat )

-ended, so the console will act as an interactive again.
+This will first run the printf command, then run the cat. cat will read from standard input after printf ended, so the console will act as an interactive again.

-User contributions licensed under CC BY-SA 3.0
+KamilCukUser contributions licensed under CC BY-SA 3.0